 Please enjoy my office’s newsletter discussing oil dependency, how we got here and what we can do about it.

 The automobile did not come to dominate American transportation by chance or by public choice.
-It happened as part of a plan by auto makers to buy up and destroy mass transit companies.
-Between 1938 and 1950, National City Lines and its subsidiaries, American City Lines and Pacific City Lines-with investment from General motors, Firestone Tire and Standard Oil to name a few of the major corporate players gained control of transit systems in about 25 cities.
+It happened as part of a plan by automakers to buy up and destroy mass transit companies.
+Between 1938 and 1950, National City Lines and its subsidiaries, American City Lines and Pacific City Lines—with investment from General Motors, Firestone Tire, and Standard Oil—gained control of transit systems in about 25 cities.

-Oil dependency is much worse today because now the United states is no longer the main country using oil.
+Oil dependency is much worse today because now the United States is no longer the main country using oil.
 Global demand has increased, and China, with its growing population and middle class, now has a greater demand for crude oil than the United States.
-China became a consumer society and General Motors now sells more cars in China than in the US, with China being the world’s largest car market.
+China has become a consumer society, with China being the world’s largest car market.

-Currently, the United States represents small percentage of the world’s population but accounts for nearly 20 percent of the world’s oil use.
+Currently, the United States represents a small percentage of the world’s population but accounts for nearly 20% of the world’s oil use.

-In 2008 with oil hitting $147 per barrel, prices for everything rose and the stock market fell 177 points.
-Studies and history prove that unemployment rate and the price of oil correlate-unemployment soars with the high price of oil.
-We become dependent on oil and the corporations who control oil control us.
+In 2008, with oil hitting $147 per barrel, prices for everything rose and the stock market fell 177 points.
+Studies and history prove that the unemployment rate and the price of oil correlate—unemployment soars with the high price of oil.
+We become dependent on oil and the corporations who control oil continue to control us.

 However, there is no need to worry because we, as a society, do not need oil to run our economy.
 The power oil has over us can be destroyed with competition.
-Nikola Tesla invented the electric motor and Elon Mosk, the CEO of Tesla (who named the car company after the inventor of the electric motor) has shown that cars can use effective lithium ion batteries like the ones you find in your lap top.
+Nikola Tesla invented the electric motor and Elon Musk, the CEO of Tesla (who named the car company after the inventor of the electric motor) has shown that cars can use effective lithium-ion batteries like the ones you find in your laptop.

-Lula da Silva made Brazil totally independent from foreign oil, which was one of his central goals and he believes oil dependency can be broken because, in his own words, “I’m a dreamer and believe we can conquer this” which segways nicely into the topic of next month’s newsletter on entrepreneurship.
+Lula da Silva made Brazil totally independent from foreign oil, which was one of his central goals.
+He believes oil dependency can be broken because, in his own words, “I’m a dreamer and believe we can conquer this” —which segways nicely into the topic of next month’s newsletter on entrepreneurship.